opocaj92/t-recs/README.rst

   :width: 400
   :alt: Picture of T-Rex next to letters T-RECS

-An **(extended)** library for using agent-based modeling to perform simulation studies of sociotechnical systems, developed on top of the amazing `original library by elucherini`_.
+An **extended** library for using agent-based modeling to perform simulation studies of sociotechnical systems.

-.. _original library by elucherini: https://github.com/elucherini/t-recs

-*This extension has been developed to allow our work on the impact of recommender systems' biases on digital markets (still work in progress).*
+Please note that this extension has been developed to allow our work on the impact of recommender systems' biases on digital markets (still work in progress), and all the credits for the basic framework are to be given to `original trecs by elucherini`_, of which this repository is a fork and an extension.

-Extensions
+.. _original trecs by elucherini: https://github.com/elucherini/t-recs

+New features
 ----------

 We extended the basic t-recs framework with a number of additions, including (but not limited to):

-- New recommender algorithms: ideal recommender, hybrid recommenders, priced recommenders
+- New recommender algorithms: ideal recommender, hybrid recommenders, priced recommenders,
-- New metrics to analyse performances, like predicted-actual scores correlation or recommendation histogram
+- New metrics to analyse performances, like predicted-actual scores correlation or recommendation histogram,
-- More flexibility in general behaviours, like individually rational users (that can decide to not interact with anything if their scores for the proposed items are negative) or the possibility to randomly recommend some of the newly created items from the creators to increase their visibility
+- More flexibility in the RS and components behaviour, like individually rational users (that can decide to not interact with anything if their scores for the proposed items are negative) or the possibility to randomly recommend some of the newly created items from the creators to increase their visibility,
+- A number of bug fixes and improvements.

 Installation
 ------------